spacecloud-io/space-docs/content/essentials/queries/filtering.md

 The `where` argument can be used to filter even nested queries.

-Let's say we want to fetch a list of all the trainers who have joined the game after a particular date along with their Fire type pokemons.
+Let's say we want to fetch a list of all the trainers who have joined the game after a particular date along with their Fire-type pokemons.
 This is how you would do it:

 {{< highlight graphql >}}
 query {